-Outcome: 11.2 Local Preparation of Supplementary Planning Guidance (SPG) in relation to Landscape Design, Management and Protection.
+Indicator Target Outcome: Trigger Point 11.2 Local Preparation of Supplementary Planning Guidance (SPG) in relation to Landscape Design, Management and Protection.
 To prepare a Landscape Design, Management and protection SPG within two years of Plan adoption.
 Failure to prepare A Landscape Design, Management and Protection SPG within two years of Plan adoption.
-Perfo Performance Outcome: Ado otion Previous data AMR 2022 - 2023 relat Council does not have SPG in ion to Landscape Design, agement and Protection.
+Perfo Performance Outcome: Adop otion Previous data AMR 2023 - 2024 The Council does not have SPG in relation to Landscape Design, Management and Protection.
 A draft Landscape Design, Management and Protection SPG is under preparation.
 A draft Landscape Design, Management and Protection SPG has been prepared.
-Anal Analysis: A dro A draft Landscape Design, Management and Protection SPG has been prepared.
-It is intended to cons consult on the draft version during Winter 2023, with the intention of adopting by end of 2023/24. dopting by end of 2023/24.
+Anal ysis: A dro A draft Landscape Design, Management and Protection SPG has been prepared.
+A decision on how to pr to progress with SPG notes will be made as part of the review process.
 Actio on: Supplementary Planning Guidanc required. e and or Development Briefs

-12. 12.
-ECONOMIC DEVELOPMENT
+12. ECONOMIC DEVELOPMENT

 LDP Objective 12: To provide and safeguard appropriate land for economic and skills development.

-13. 13.
-RURAL ECONOMY
+13. RURAL ECONOMY

-LDP Objective 13: To strengthen and diversify the rural economy.
+LDP Objective 13: To strengthen and diversify the rural economy. --- ----------------

-Polic Policy Reference: EcW2.
+Policy Reference: EcW2.

-SA C SA Objective Reference: 2, 3, 4 & 7.
+SA Objective Reference: 2, 3, 4 & 7.

-Indic ator Target Trigger Point
+Indicator Target Trigger Point

 Outcome:

+12.2 Local

+Number of applications No permission granted contrary to 1 or more applications permitted

-12.2 Local Number of applications approved that would result in the loss of employment land protected under Policy EcW2.
-No permission granted contrary to Policy EcW2 that would result in the unjustified loss of land protected for employment.
-1 or more applications permitted contrary to Policy EcW2.
+approved that would result in Policy EcW2 that would result in the contrary to Policy EcW2.

+the loss of employment land unjustified loss of land protected for

+protected under Policy EcW2. employment.

-Perfo Performance Outcome:
+Performance Outcome:

-Adoption Previous data AMR 2022 - 2023

-N/a No applications permitted contrary to Policy EcW2.
-No applications permitted contrary to Policy EcW2.
+Adoption Previous data AMR 2023 - 2024 N/a No applications permitted No applications permitted contrary to Policy EcW2. contrary to Policy EcW2.

-Analysis: